 Positioning frequency layer: A positioning frequency layer is defined as a collection of DL PRS resource sets where each DL PRS resource set is in turn a collection of DL PRS resources.
 All DL PRS resources from all DL PRS resource sets from the same positioning frequency layer have some common/same PRS parameters viz.
 PRS subcarrier spacing, PRS resource bandwidth, PRS start PRB, PRS Point A, PRS Comb size and PRS cyclic prefix.

+Positioning reference unit: A target device capable of reporting positioning measurements and its location simultaneously, with the location determined independently of the measurements, as described in clause 5.4.5 of TS 38.305 [40].

 PRS-only TP: A TP which only transmits PRS signals or DL-PRS for PRS-based TBS positioning and is not associated with a cell.

 Reference Source: a physical entity or part of a physical entity that provides signals (e.g., RF, acoustic, infra-red) that can be measured (e.g., by a Target Device) in order to obtain the location of a Target Device.